 This week: Are computers hackers really smart?
 Or are we really stupid?

-Computer passwords that were stolen worldwide in 2016, according to security firm Thycotic.
+Computer passwords that were stolen worldwide in 2016, says security firm Thycotic.
 By 2020, the firm estimates that number will grow to 300 billion.

 Americans who “feel their data is safe from hackers,” according to Reportlinker.
 Yet “two-thirds agree cyber-attacks are more of a threat now than they were five years ago.”

-Major corporations who say they have problems hiring “knowledgeable and experienced security practitioners” to protect their computers, according to Citrix.
+Major corporations who say they have problems hiring “knowledgeable and experienced security practitioners” to protect their computers, says Citrix.
 That might be why less than half of those companies “security policies in place to ensure employees and third parties only have the appropriate access to sensitive business information.”